 They also have a darker overall color, with lots of dark, accentuated chocolate color.
 The Mojave Enchi takes that pattern and gives it Enchi colors.
 These snakes are yellow and deep orange.
 But like the Mojave, they have flames of color running up their sides.

 These are especially noticeable because of the Enchi’s blushing.
 These pools of dark pattern have extensive blushing, of their base color.
-In the most beautiful specimens, this blush is a deep orange.
+In the most attractive specimens, this blush is a deep orange color.

-The disco ball python looks the same as a fire.
-The only difference is that when homozygous, they don’t produce black eyed leucistic offspring.
-Instead, the homozygous offspring is more like a ‘super fire,’ if that existed.
+The disco ball python looks the same as a ‘fire’.
+The only difference is that when homozygous, they don’t produce black-eyed leucistic offspring.

 When combined with Enchi, they produce an Enchi with a thick black pattern.
-They also have a little less blushing, although much is still present.
+They also have less blushing, although much is still present.

-Champagne Enchis are yellow with lots of brown pattern.
-Their pattern is dull and faded in comparison to other Enchis.
-But this is beautiful in its own way.
+Champagne Enchis are yellow with a brown pattern.
+Their pattern is dull and faded compared to other Enchis.

 They have a larger and thicker dark pattern than regular Enchis.
 However, its pattern isn’t dark like a regular Enchi.
 It’s faded like it’s been washed out.
 Overall, they are roughly 50/50 between darker and lighter pattern.

 The Enchi lesser was first bred in 2009 by Matt Lerer.
-The lesser base is codominant, just like Enchis are.
+The lesser base is codominant.
 They’re variable in that they can appear either high yellow with light tan markings, or have lots of blush, like Enchis and Mojaves.

-But other specimens are faded out like Mojaves are.
-Even their dark coloration is faded, too.
-These snakes are highly variable, so make an interesting morph to try and breed.
-You don’t know what you’re going to get.
+But other specimens are faded out like Mojaves.
+Even their dark coloration is faded.
+These snakes are highly variable, so make an interesting morph to breed because you don’t yet know the outcome.